kjown/COMP2042OwnKaiJian/README.md

 ### **Game Flow**
 #### Core Gameplay Loop
 The game revolves around a series of levels where the user controls a fighter plane.
 The primary goal is to survive and destroy the enemies.
 The game follows these steps:
+There are a total of 5 playable levels.

 #### Start Game Cutscene
 - A cutscene is displayed to introduce the game to the player.